agathis-project/sandbox/AP-4/AP-4.md

 ### 3.1.1.
 Gateway access over USB-OTG port:

 - an operator may use USB-OTG port for field servicing of the gateway.
 - the gateway may connect, upon need, as USB host or as USB device.
+- the USB-OTG port is connected to uP (by default) or uC using a passive switch.

 ### 3.1.1.1 Root as a USB Host: